ZapicInc/Docs/content/_index.md

 - **Promote Your Game** - Leverage social connections to promote you game to new players, automatically.
 Players can invite their friends to play your game and compete in a challenge.

 - **Engage Your Players** - Players that play with friends have higher levels of engagement and will spend more time playing your game.
-Zapic allows any game become a social experience.
+Zapic allows any game to become a social experience.

-- **Cross Platform** - Don't artifically split your player base in half, allow people to play with their friends regardless of the device.
+- **Cross Platform** - Don't artificially split your player base in half.
+Allow people to play with their friends regardless of the device.
 It's the right thing to do.

 - **Easy to Integrate** - Most games can be integrated in less than 10 lines of code, really!
-We host all the backend services and serve all UIs in an embedded webview, allowing you focus on building a great game while we keep the servers buzzing.
+We host all the backend services and serve all UIs in an embedded webview, allowing you to focus on building a great game while we keep the servers buzzing.

 - **Free to Use** - Best of all, Zapic is a free service that supports unlimited players and apps.
 We offer premium subscriptions for studios that require fully customized themes or higher levels of support.